albertmink/am_nw/README.md

 * local KIT latex templates in texmf
 * special exercise.sty for slides in templatesSlide/ dir

-* latexmkrc defines relative path for templates
+* latexmkrc defines relative path for latex templates

 # Compile your latex slide